kokus/demousc/README.md

 To run `phpcs` use the robo command: `lando robo phpcs` which will run `phpcs` on the codebase, excluding common locations for third party code, and return a list of errors.

+To run `phpcbf` use the robo command: `lando robo phpcbf` which will run `phpcbf` on the codebase and fix coding standard errors.

 Documentation for `phpcs` can be found at https://github.com/squizlabs/PHP_CodeSniffer The settings are in the phpcs.xml file.